smnandre/ateliersvg-chart/README.md

 Enable these options when a stylesheet or script needs to address chart elements.
 They also apply to `Chart::renderDocument()` and `SvgRenderer`.

-Axis domains depend on the chart family.
-Bar and area charts include zero; line, scatter, and bubble charts fit their domains to the data by default.
-Set explicit domains when comparing separate charts.
-See [Scales](docs/layout/scales.md) and [Labels](docs/layout/labels.md) for value formatting.

 ## Error handling

 Invalid or incompatible input throws `Atelier\Chart\Exception\InvalidArgumentException`.